 The programme was recently evaluated by a panel of mathematicians appointed by The Swedish Higher Education Authority and was ranked ‘Of highest quality’(http://english.uk-ambetet.se/).

 The programme consists of two course modules – alternative compulsory courses and elective courses – comprising 90 credits and a thesis comprising 30 credits.
 The thesis can be done in mathematics or numerical analysis.
-The alternative compulsory courses (45 credits) must be chosen amongst courses at advanced level in mathematics or in numerical analysis according to the chosen specialisation, while the elective courses (45 credits) can be chosen freely.
+The alternative compulsory courses (45 credits) must be chosen amongst courses at an advanced level in mathematics or in numerical analysis according to the chosen specialisation, while the elective courses (45 credits) can be chosen freely.

 The choice of courses within the programme is highly dependent on the prior knowledge, subject of interest and career aspirations of each student.
 A student already determined to take a PhD degree might choose 90 credits of advanced courses in mathematics or numerical analysis in order to obtain a deep knowledge of the subject as a basis for the PhD.
-A student planning to work with applied mathematics directly after graduation can choose up to 45 credits, including some at basic level, in a different subject relevant for the applications of mathematics, for example in physics or economics.
+A student planning to work with applied mathematics directly after graduation can choose up to 45 credits, including some at a basic level, in a different subject relevant for the applications of mathematics, for example in physics or economics.

 Individual student counselling is available throughout the entire programme.

 As mentioned above, the thesis comprises 30 credits and can be done on a topic of interest in pure or applied mathematics (code MATM01) or in numerical analysis and scientific computing (code NUMM11).
 The thesis can be done during the last semester of the programme or during the entire second year in parallel to other relevant courses within the programme.